Umbrella Beach

 "Umbrella Beach" is a song by American electronica act Owl City.
 The song was released as the third single from his second studio album, Ocean Eyes on May 17, 2010.
 It is also the second UK single released from the album.

 The album cover is a picture of the beach at Santa Monica, California, taken from the Santa Monica Pier.
-"Umbrella Beach" entered the UK Dance Chart on the week ending May 8, 2010, at number 25, later peaking at number 12.

 Background and release

 Speaking with Female First, Young stated that the song is about, "a hermit living in a box car on the edge of the shoreline that corroded so badly, it wound up at the bottom of the bay.
 Rather than finding a new home, the hermit chooses to learn to scuba dive and now spends his days deep under the waves in his boxcar".

 "Umbrella Beach" was originally released as a promotional single on November 22, 2009, preceding the release of the official first single "Fireflies."
 The promotional release is a remix of the song made by Long Lost Sun.
 An exclusive remix created by Kenny Hayes is included on the single release.